littledatabigdata/mplus-hackathon/README.md

 MPlus Hackathon - https://www.westkowloon.hk/en/Hackathon

-M+ presents its second hackathon, on 16–17 March.
+**M+** presents its second hackathon, on **16–17 March**.
 During this two-day event, we invite designers, artists, technologists, and cultural enthusiasts to use M+ Collections open data as raw material for creative and artistic projects.
 Participants are encouraged to examine, interpret, and activate the M+ Collections through design, code, or other mediums.

 # Hackathon related files
 ```